 Manectric is a solid Pokémon despite never making an impact on the metagame in any generation.
 "X and Y" has given Manectric a mega evolution which has given it a new lease on life.

 With a new Godzilla movie right around the corner, there's no better way to prepare than to relive some of Godzilla's greatest battles.
 Here are a just a few of those.

-Poliwrath has never been a stand out Pokemon in any regard, and in 5th gen. it was always overlooked in favor of Politoed, but X and Y has given it a boost in its Attack stat, which is great.
+Poliwrath has never been a standout Pokémon in any regard, and in 5th gen. it was always overlooked in favor of Politoed, but "Pokémon X and Y" has given it a much-appreciated boost in its Attack stat.

 every Pokemon generation has its winners and losers, and this generation is no exception.
 These are five of the biggest threats on the competitive scene, and should be planned for.